He Liked to Feel It: Release and promotion

 "He Liked to Feel It" was included as the second track on A Worm's Life, which was released on October 1, 1996; it was released as the album's lead single in both Canada and the United States.
 Arista Records serviced the song to adult album alternative radio on September 9, 1996, and to modern rock and rock stations on September 23.
 On Canada's RPM 100 Hit Tracks chart, the song debuted at number 83 on the issue dated September 16, 1996.
 On September 30, it jumped from number 68 to number 36, becoming that week's highest climber.
 The song continued to rise up the chart during the next several weeks, attaining its peak of number two on November 25, 1996.
 The song logged 21 weeks in the top 100.
 It is Crash Test Dummies' highest-peaking single on the RPM 100 Hit Tracks chart, and it was the 23rd most-successful single on the chart in 1996.
 "He Liked to Feel It" also appeared on RPMs Adult Contemporary and Alternative 30 weekly rankings, achieving peaks of numbers seven and 21, respectively.
 In the US, "He Liked to Feel It" appeared on the Triple-A chart, on which it peaked at number 18 on November 2, 1996.
 In the United Kingdom, a CD single and cassette single were issued on October 7, 1996, but the song did not appear on the UK Singles Chart.
+In Australia, the song peaked outside the ARIA Singles Chart top 100, at number 127.

 The music video for the song was directed by Ken Fox and produced by David Moskowitz.
 Eric Barret executive produced the video for Original Films.
 The video features the band performing on a New York City rooftop interspersed with scenes of a boy, played by Leo Fitzpatrick, pulling his teeth out in various ways, including tying a tooth to a taxicab, tying one to a steak and throwing it to a dog on the other side of a fence, and tying a tooth to a crane.
 After the boy falls off the crane, a man approaches him and pulls out another tooth with pliers.
 Prosthetic teeth and gums were utilized to obtain the tooth effects used in the video.
 As a result of the graphic footage, the music video was banned from airing on Canadian television channel YTV, and all close-ups of the boy's gums had to be removed before the video could be shown on American television network MTV.